NebulaStar25/WQI-Prediction/README.md

 **Dataset**

 The dataset includes various water quality parameters such as:

-Temperature
+Temperature,
-DO (Dissolved Oxygen)
+DO (Dissolved Oxygen),
-pH
-Conductivity
+pH,
+Conductivity,
-BOD (Biochemical Oxygen Demand)
+BOD (Biochemical Oxygen Demand),
-Nitrate
+Nitrate,
-Fecal Coliform
+Fecal Coliform and
-Total Coliform
+Total Coliform.

 The dataset used is adapted from publicly available water quality monitoring data published by the Central Pollution Control Board (CPCB), Government of India.

 **WQI Calculation**

+According to BIS 10500, WHO standards and CPCB guidelines the standard values of DO, pH and BOD are 7mg/L, 7 and 1mg/L repectively.

 WQI is computed as a weighted average of three sub-indices:

 DO_si = DO scaled to 100

 PH_si = pH scaled to 100

 BOD_si = 100 - (BOD × 5)

 Final WQI = 0.3 × DO_si + 0.2 × PH_si + 0.5 × BOD_si

 WQI Classification Criteria(in the format WQI score: Class):